 Heather May Herrick Scholarship Program

-2024 APPLICATIONS ARE NOW OPEN
+APPLICATIONS NOW OPEN

 The scholarship is named in memory of Heather May Herrick.

 Heather received outstanding care, including palliative care and pain management from a Nurse Practitioner, which made a huge difference to Heather and her family.
+After a long battle with cancer pain, thanks to a Nurse Practitioner, her last 2 months of life were comfortable.

 In appreciation for the unique role of the Nurse Practitioner in Australia and the outstanding work that they do, Heather’s family has funded a scholarship program aimed at supporting more Nurse Practitioners and Advanced Practice Nurses to deliver services to people like Heather in the areas of Aboriginal and Torres Strait Islander Health, New and emerging NPs, Rural and Remote NPs, Intensive Care Nurses and Oncology, with a particular focus on End of Life Pain Management, Palliative Care, Aged Care and Working towards Advanced Practice or a Nurse Practitioner role.